 You could travel more often.

-By deciding to explore locally in every direction, you could break it into small trips from one day outings to weekend adventures.
+By deciding to travel locally in every direction, you could break it into small trips from one day outings to weekend adventures.
 Instead of one big trip this summer, you have the opportunity to make your whole summer feel like a nonstop getaway.

 You can focus on nearby festivals, art exhibits, beaches, hiking trails, scenic rides, historic monuments, or whatever is in your neck of the woods.